DevadharshiniKalaivanan/Mbot/README.md

 # Feedback ML Model
-The main of the proof of concept is to analyse the sentiment of the reviews and identify its departmet.
+The main of the proof of concept is to analyse the sentiment of the reviews and identify its department.

 ## Feature Used
 - Reviews